alentoholj/DevSecOps-Project-Netflix/README.md

 ## Phase 6: Integrate Slack with Azure Pipeline

 - Go to Slack and create a channel
-- Add Azure pipelines application to the Slack
+- Add Azure pipelines application to the Slack:
   - Add App
   - Search Azure Pipelines
   - Install